PEST-PROOF YOUR HOME TO PREPARE FOR AN ACTIVE PEST SEASON THIS SPRING

 winter, residents are anxiously awaiting the coming spring and

-little pest proofing can go a long way to help avoid an infestation
+proofing can go a long way to help avoid an infestation of unwanted

-of unwanted guests.
-Arrow Exterminators' pest expert Shay
+guests.
+Arrow Exterminators' pest expert Shay Runion suggests

-Runion suggests taking a room-by-room approach to spring cleaning
+taking a room-by-room approach to spring cleaning and pest proofing

-and pest proofing to prevent pest problems that could occur now or
+to prevent pest problems that could occur now or later in the

 Kitchen: Often a source of food and water for